mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 Yes you can.
 If you want to use with a 64x64 pixel panel (typically a HUB75*E* panel) you MUST configure a valid *E_PIN* to your ESP32 and connect it to the E pin of the HUB75 panel!
 Hence the 'E' in 'HUB75E'

 This library has only been tested with a 64 pixel (wide) and 32 (high) RGB panel.
-Theoretically, if you want to chain /n/ of these horizontally to make a (n*64)x32 panel you can do so with the cable and then set the MATRIX_WIDTH to '64*/n/'.
+Theoretically, if you want to chain two of these horizontally to make a 128x32 panel you can easily by setting the MATRIX_WIDTH to '128' and connecting the panels in series using the HUB75 ribbon cable.

+Similarly, if you wanted to chain 4 panels to make a 256x32 px horizontal panel, you can easily by setting the MATRIX_WIDTH to '256' and connecting the panels in series using the HUB75 ribbon cable.

+Finally, if you wanted to chain 4 x (64x32px) panels to make 128x64px display (essentially a 2x2 grid of physical led panel modules), a little more magic will be required.
 Refer to the [Chained Panels](examples/ChainedPanels/) example.

 ## Ghosting